 Our Board of Directors and our Compensation Committee value the opinions of our shareholders and are committed to ongoing engagement with our shareholders on executive compensation practices.
 The committee specifically considers the results from the annual shareholder advisory vote on executive compensation.
-At the 2020 annual meeting of shareholders, more than 99% of the votes cast on the advisory vote on executive compensation.
+At the 2020 annual meeting of shareholders, more than 99% of the votes cast on the advisory vote on executive compensation were in favor of our executive compensation.
 We believe the results over the past several years of our Say on Pay vote demonstrate continued strong shareholder support for our program.